 The equivalence principle has a very fundamental flaw in that it will lead to the violation of energy conservation.
 Making inertial mass equivalent to gravitational mass and the concept of universal gravitational acceleration is essentially no different from classical physics developed more than 300 years ago, which doesn't differentiate gravitational mass and inertial mass and doesn't foresee the variation of inertial mass through motion and binding energy.
 Equivalence principle fails to theoretically investigate the relativistic effects of varied inertial mass by nuclear binding energy when nucleons combine.
 Equivalence principle deviates from classical physics by making gravity a non-conservative force.
-This leaves a theoretical loophole where energy can be created by the difference in gravitational potential energy when atoms fall before nuclear fusion and rise back after nuclear fusion if the gravitational acceleration were universal.
+This leaves a theoretical loophole where energy can be created by the difference in gravitational acceleration were universal.
 Regardless of some of the successes of Einstein's relativity theories, the equivalence principle is fundamentally faulty.
 Various experiments indicate that gravitational accelerations are different for different atomic and particular compositions, including the pendulum measurements using water and wax by Bessel and Du, the freefall experiment using different elements by Szász's and the quantum interference of free neutrons by COW.